Frequently Asked Questions

 Q. Will I always have the same caregiver?

 A. Kind Hearts Senior Care makes every effort to send the caregiver with whom you are familiar.
 If your regular caregiver is unable to work a scheduled shift due to illness or some other emergency, we will provide a suitable substitute.
 Naturally, we will keep you informed of any changes.
 Our goal is to establish a long-term match between client and caregiver, and to keep the same caregiver with a client as long as the client is satisfied.
-This is based upon our experience that developing a strong rapport and trust with your caregiver is a vital component to a successful home care experience.
+This is based on our experience that developing a strong rapport and trust with your caregiver is a vital component to a successful home care experience.
 In short, we want to avoid the “revolving

 door” of caregivers.
 However, for very practical reasons this is dependent on the level and frequency of service.
 We always want to have, at least, one back-up that you know.
-In the case of 24 hour live-in care, there may be up to three caregivers since we try not to schedule more than two consecutive shifts.
+In the case of 24-hour or live-in care, there may be up to three caregivers since we try not to schedule more than two consecutive shifts.
 For your protection, our caregivers must be fresh, rested and healthy.

 Q. Why should I choose your service over another in my area?

 A. Kind Hearts Senior Care has achieved an excellent reputation as a top-quality caregiver service.
 Our growth has been due primarily to word-of-mouth referrals from satisfied clients and their families.
-We remain in close contact with our clients, families and caregivers to ensure your satisfaction with all aspects of your care.
+We remain in close contact with our clients, families, and caregivers to ensure your satisfaction with all aspects of your care.

 Q. What areas do you serve?